george-hawkins/blender-donut-notebook/README.md

 ![img.png](top-third.png)

-Now `shitf-D` to duplicate the selected vertices, if you move the mouse you'll now drag this duplicated mesh around.
+Now `shift-D` to duplicate the selected vertices, if you move the mouse you'll now drag this duplicated mesh around.
 If you do that press `esc` to cancel the move.

 Note: when you use `shift-D`, you also automatically grab the duplicated mesh - we don't want that so either click (without moving) or press `esc` to release the object.
 You won't be able to press `p` (next step) until you do so.